loighic/loighic.github.io/_pages/macro/pt1b/demand.md

 	</div>
 </div>
 <div class="caption"><div align="left">
-<strong>Figure 1</strong> A demand curve for gasoline has price on the vertical axis and the quantity demanded on the horizontal axis.</div>
+<strong>Figure 1</strong>&nbsp;&nbsp;A demand curve for gasoline has price on the vertical axis and the quantity demanded on the horizontal axis.</div>
 </div>
 </div>